Jay-Luna/Horiseon-refactor/README.md

 ## Description

 This is Horiseon-refactor homework 1.
 I refactored an existing website and made it more accessible by using what I've learned in module 1 (html, CSS, JavaScript).
-This homework also allowed me to practice cloning & pushing it to Github.
+This homework also allowed me to practice cloning & pushing it to Github + Github page.

 ## Installation